funRiceGenes/funRiceGenes.github.io/_posts/OS/G/2015-01-20-OsGpx3~GPX3~OsGPx03.md

     + These results suggest that silencing the mitochondrial OsGPX3 gene impairs normal plant development and leads to a stress-induced morphogenic response via H2O2 accumulation
     + This accumulation of H2O2 is positively associated with shorter root length in GPX3s plants compared to NT ones
     + Moreover, GPX3 promoter analysis indicated that it is mainly expressed in root tissue
+    + This study is the first to demonstrate that OsGPX3 plays a role in ABA signaling and corroborate that redox homeostasis enzymes can act in different and complex pathways in plant cells
+    + Nipponbare) OsGPX3 is induced after treatment with the phytohormone abscisic acid (ABA) and is involved in its responses and in epigenetic modifications

 * **Connection**